mancjs/service-worker-todo-app/todo-intro/content.md

 - Superset of Web Workers.
 They run as threads, but also outlive the page lifecycle.
 - Access to IndexedDB (but not Local Storage)
 - Single instance per origin
+- Trigger push events in your worker remotely (and display notifications)
 - Coming soon (periodic sync)

 ---